andreasnij/an-sms/README.md

 - [Cellsynt](https://www.cellsynt.com)

-You can easily add your own.
-Work in progress.
-Do no use (yet).
+You can add and use your own gateway provider.
+This library enables easy switching between different gateways.

 ## Installation